How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 Labadi Beach on Saturday afternoons is the spot.
 Entry to the beach is 10-15 GHS, but the grilled tilapia vendors are the real attraction.
 A whole grilled fish with banku and pepper sauce costs 25-40 GHS.
 You eat it with your hands, sitting on a plastic chair, with the Atlantic Ocean 50 feet away and Afrobeats competing with the waves.

 The pepper sauce is no joke.
-I consider myself spice-tolerant.
-The Accra pepper sauce had me sweating, hiccupping, and ordering more banku to cool down.
-The banku helps — its bland, doughy mass absorbs the heat.
+Even a confident spice tolerance meets its match here — sweating, hiccupping, ordering more banku to cool down.
+The banku helps; its bland, doughy mass absorbs the heat.
 But "helps" is relative.

 Makola Market: The Food Tour Nobody Plans